1j01/skele2d/README.md

     * Create, rename, edit, and delete poses and animations
     * No undo/redo currently, but you can use Git for versioning
-* Animations and poses can be blended together and composed any way you want (in code), with tweening/interpolation helpers for cyclical and linear animations
+* Animations and poses can be blended together and composed any way you want (in code), with tweening/interpolation helpers for both linear and cyclical animations
 * Arbitrary data can be associated with points, for use with rendering, physics or whatever, for instance "color", "size", "velocity" - you name it!